 A MOVE TOWARDS NEW PLAY PREMIERES

 In 1999, The Coterie's world premiere commission of The Wrestling Season by Laurie Brooks went on to be produced around the country after it transferred to Kennedy Center for New Visions 2000: One Theatre World.
 The play received additional nationwide exposure when it was published in its entirety in American Theatre Magazine (November, 2000).
-Brooks has often served as playwright-in-residence at The Coterie and has premiered a number of her works here, including her original script, Afflicted: Daughters of Salem, as well as her stage adaptations of Andrew Clements' No Talking and Terry Brooks' Imaginary Friends: Legend of Sinnissippi Park.
+Brooks has often served as playwright-in-residence at The Coterie and has premiered a number of her works here, including her original script, Afflicted: Daughters of Salem, as well as her stage adaptations of Andrew Clements' No Talking and Terry Brooks' The Secret of Courage.

 Several of The Coterie's premieres were developed at the Kennedy Center's New Vision/New Voices new play festival and at NYU's Educational Theatre Program at Provincetown Playhouse.